openequella/openequella.github.io/guides/SecurityAdminGuide.md

 ## Security overview

-EQUELLA security is designed using Access Control Lists (ACLs) for flexible top-down management, allowing system administrators to manage user access to objects (collection definitions, metadata schemas, etc.), tasks, and resources within the repository.
+openEQUELLA security is designed using Access Control Lists (ACLs) for flexible top-down management, allowing system administrators to manage user access to objects (collection definitions, metadata schemas, etc.), tasks, and resources within the repository.
 Management of self-contributed objects and resources can be delegated to users.

-EQUELLA security enables the definition of suitable security defaults, so that specific settings seldom need to be defined when objects are created.
+openEQUELLA security enables the definition of suitable security defaults, so that specific settings seldom need to be defined when objects are created.

 The purpose of this guide is to provide administrators with an overview of the various security settings available and an understanding of their configuration and use.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA, and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA, and as such may differ in appearance to your own installation.

-Where possible the examples in this guide are provided in the EQUELLA Vanilla Institution.
+Where possible the examples in this guide are provided in the openEQUELLA Vanilla Institution.

 ## Access control lists

-After an EQUELLA installation, the system administrator will implement security settings as required by their institution.
+After an openEQUELLA installation, the system administrator will implement security settings as required by their institution.
 This typically requires modification of the default ACLs.

-An ACL associates a Grant or Revoke action and a User, Group or Role with an EQUELLA privilege on an object.
+An ACL associates a Grant or Revoke action and a User, Group or Role with an openEQUELLA privilege on an object.
 For example, the EDIT_SCHEMA privilege might be granted to users having the System Administrator role.

 ACLs can be configured using the object’s Access Control or Security page or the Administration Console Security Manager.